-Why Some Backlinks Have No Follow and What It Means for SEO 2025 Complete Guide
+Why Some Backlinks Have No Follow and What It Means for SEO

-What Is a “Nofollow” Backlink?
+What Is a Nofollow Backlink?

 A “nofollow” backlink is a hyperlink with a special HTML tag.
 This tag tells search engines not to give ranking credit to the linked page.
 You can see this in the code as rel=”nofollow”.
 The tag shows the website does not support the other site or want to change its search ranking.